-In conditions of operation under an environment of economic austerity, the conditions that may enhance the achievement of positive IT business value are worth mentioning here based on work which this author has done in the past (Giannopoulos A.G., 2015) as well on the work of other authors 12 ?
-Top management commitment: Successful IT investments require the commitment of top management in order to be driven forward.
+In conditions of operation under an environment of economic austerity, the conditions that may enhance the achievement of positive IT business value are worth mentioning here based on work which this author has done in the past (Giannopoulos A.G., 2015) as well on the work of other authors12.
+In summary, they can be presented as follows:

+• Top management commitment: Successful IT investments require the commitment of top management in order to be driven forward.
 This is important, since managers will be responsible on later stages to identify and act on the benefits that the investment will provide, in order to increase the efficiency and effectiveness of the Organisation.